 On August 20, 2008 the Company licensed its FireSAFE technology to a group of Hungarian investors for a license acquisition fee of HUF 20,000,000 (approximately \$120,000), where half of the license fee was received by the Company in August of 2008, and the other half due once independent testing and verification of the technology completed, but no later than June 31, 2009.
 The received amount was recorded as a liability in accordance with Staff Accounting Bulletin No. 104, "Revenue Recognition" ("SAB 104"), which superseded Staff Accounting Bulletin No. 101, "Revenue Recognition in Financial Statements" ("SAB 101").
 A new company called FireLESS Ltd. was established and given commercialization license.
-The Company received 30% equity in FireLESS Ltd in addition to the one time license acquisition fee which was recorded as research and development expense in accordance with with Statement of Financial Accounting Standards ("SFAS") No. 2 "Accounting for Research and Development Costs (See also Note 5).
+The Company received 30% equity in FireLESS Ltd in addition to the one time license acquisition fee which was recorded as research and development expense in accordance with with ASC 730-10-25 "Accounting for Research and Development Costs (See also Note 4).

 The new company will focus on acquiring the appropriate licenses and certificates to internationally market FireSAFE and will work with local and international fire agencies to test and establish usability baselines for FireSAFE.
-It is anticipated that FireLESS Ltd. will start the international roll-out of FireSAFE in the first half of 2009, assuming positive outcome to the test currently underway.
+As of December 31, 2009 we are completing data analysis of independent testing completed on FireSafe.
+Results of this analysis, expected to be completed in 2010, will determine the next course of action.

-To further these goals, by protecting the intellectual property FireSAFE represents, on October 20, 2008 the Company filed a PCT patent application in addition to the already filed Hungarain application to protect FireSAFE internationally.
+To further these goals, by protecting the intellectual property FireSAFE represents, on October 20, 2008 the Company filed a PCT patent application in addition to the already filed Hungarian application to protect FireSAFE internationally.